Mozochi/medmcqa-llm-baseline/README.md

 **1. Prerequisites:**
 Python 3.9+

-`pip` for package installation
- **Recommended:** An NVIDIA GPU with CUDA installed for reasonable performance, especially for training and Mistral inference.
+ **Recommended:** A NVIDIA GPU with CUDA installed for reasonable performance, especially for training and Mistral inference.

 **2. Clone Repository:**
    ```bash